Present Perfect activities

 • differentiate the use of Present Perfect and Past Simple.

-This lesson contains standalone activities where students can create sentences using Present Perfect with already, just and yet.
+This worksheet contains standalone activities where students can create sentences using Present Perfect with already, just and yet.
 They associate descriptions with pieces of news using the tense, ask and answer questions to talk about experiences as well as talking about life stories using Present Perfect and Past Simple appropriately.
 Students also create funny questions using pictures and detect truth or lies in classmates’ statements.

 A2 / Pre‐Intermediate